dhui808/azure-ai-certifications/ai-900/README.md

 ## Fundamental principles of machine learning on Azure
 Maching Learning: creat a model to predict unknown values
+Features: the inputs to a machine‑learning model
-Label: the value we are trying to predict
+Labels: the output the model is trying to predict

 Azure Automated ML: build and deploy ML models